 THE BRADFIELD PIANO RESTORATION DIFFERENCE

-We utilize authentic parts (unless other parts are requested).
-Only authentic parts give the piano the touch and tone it should have.
-Using the wrong parts could compromise the sound quality and ultimately limit the piano’s potential.
+We utilize high quality parts to give the piano the touch and tone it should have.
+Using the inferior parts could compromise the sound quality and ultimately limit the piano’s potential.

 Bradfield Piano will only use the industry’s leading wood products made by Pianos Bolduc – a premium piano wood supplier.
 Bolduc has been providing Bradfield with high-quality pinblocks and soundboards for decades.
 Using the best quality materials available is the difference between an average rebuild and a world-class restoration.